 Traditional Relays (1): Sunday, Mixed Technique

-- Zone Teams will consist of two female and 2 male athletes. - Mixed age categories. - Distance: 4 x 2.0 km. - Two legs of the relay are Classic Technique, and two are Free Technique. - Only official teams are eligible for medals.
+- Zone Teams will consist of two female and 2 male athletes. - Mixed age categories. - Distance: 4 x 2.0 km. - Two legs of the relay are Classic Technique, and two are Free Technique.

 BCWG Entry Deadline: